Olympic Torch Relay Barred From Public Roads Across Japans Osaka - UrduPoint

 And three qualifiers organised in Japan by the international swimming federation FINA are in doubt because of virus restrictions, with announcements on whether they will be moved due this week.

-There was no immediate comment from Tokyo 2020 organisers, who have previously said legs of the torch relay could be cancelled if overcrowding occurs.
+Tokyo 2020 organisers have previously said legs of the torch relay could be cancelled if overcrowding occurs, but its CEO Toshiro Muto insisted the changes to the Osaka leg should not be considered a cancellation.

+"I want people to understand that the Olympic flame relay will be carried out although its form is different," he told reporters.

+"The Olympic flame relay has a significant meaning," he added.
+"It is important to continue the Olympic flame relay by making a realistic response."Muto said some 200 bearers were scheduled to run in the prefecture and they would all be invited to take part in the park ceremony.